genilto/libreoffice-docx-to-pdf/README.md

 docker run -d -p 3000:3000 --name docx-pdf genilto/libreoffice-docx-to-pdf
 ```

-Or You can build the image yourself before run:
+Or You can build the image yourself:
 ```
 docker build . --tag genilto/libreoffice-docx-to-pdf
 ```